lwjohnst86/nfs484-1484-exams/final/notes.md

 We want them to highlight that:

 * Inflammation contributes to CAD
-* ??
-Higher intake of n-6 may be bad
 * Greater ARA relative to EPA+DHA is bad
 * Greater D6D is bad
 * That paradoxically LA is lower, while ALA is the same, in those who will develop CAD
 * And that paradoxically DHA+EPA is also higher, but ARA is higher
-* ??
-Higher intakes of n-6 appear bad, but no influence of n-3

 ## Study 2: ##

 A community intervention was conducted to determine the effectiveness of strategies that aim to reduce dietary n-6 PUFA.

-A group of alleles that influence fatty acid desaturate activity (*FADS* gene) has been speculated to influence the risk for CAD.
-A greater number of *FADS* alleles is associated with greater D6D activity and the resulting increased conversion of ALA and LA to their respective longer chain counterparts (EPA+DHA and ARA, respectively).
-Therefore, the number of *FADS* alleles were measured in all individuals in each community.
+A group of alleles called the *FADS* gene (or genes) has been identified that may modulate the D6D activity.
+DNA was extracted from the participants to quantify the alleles.

-(Include this?: Dietary intake of LA and ALA is thought to be best around a 1-to-1 ratio.
-The current Western diet is approximately 20-30-to-1 ratio (greater levels of LA).)
+[Include this?: Dietary intake of LA and ALA is thought to be best around a 1-to-1 ratio.
+The current Western diet is approximately 20-30-to-1 ratio (greater levels of LA)....]

+[For clarity right now:]

 * LL = low n-6 (intervention) and <4 FADS alleles (low activity)
 * LH = low n-6 (intervention) and >4 FADS alleles (high activity)
 * HL = high n-6 (control) and <4 FADS alleles (low activity)
 * HH = high n-6 (control) and >4 FADS alleles (high activity)

-* Showing that the non-intervention group has a higher level of n-6 intake

 |             | Intervention | Control |
 |-------------+--------------+---------|